WilmsJochen/docker-demo/README.md

 1) Choose a programming language you are the most familiar with.
  ```
- cd Go/Server
+ cd go/server
  ```

-2) Modify the code as you would like it:
-   - Modify the message that the server will return to a personal message.
+2) Modify the message that the server will return to a personal message.
 This is the moment to send a love letter to a colleague :wink.
-   - Change the path of the server to your name.
-This path is necessary later on. (`/YOUR_NAME`)
  ```
  nano main.py
  nano main.go
  nano index.js
  ```
+**_NOTE:_**  To exit nano, press crtl+x -> press y (yes) -> press enter to save it in the same file.

 2) Build your docker image and name the image to your own name.
  ```
  docker build . --tag YOUR_NAME